IQ404/study-notes/README.md

 Note that for the last example, if the condition `if`-statement is known at the compile-time (and hence is optimized away by the compiler.
 E.g., `if p == p:`), then the following `for`-loop becomes the outermost loop, and thus it will be parallelized.

+Note that `break` cannot be used for the parallelized for loop.

 ### Struct `for` loop

 ```python